 It is important to remember that authors are required to verify and approve (personally) via the Manuscript Submission System regardless who submits to the manuscript.

-Beginning May 25, 2008, NIH applications, proposals, and progress reports must include the PubMed Central ID when citing an article that falls under the policy.
+NIH applications, proposals, and progress reports must include the PubMed Central ID when citing an article that falls under the policy.
 Authors are required to list the PubMed Central reference number (PMCID) at the end of the already-required full journal citation for the article.
 If a PubMed Central reference number is not yet available, include the NIH Manuscript Submission system reference number (NIHMS ID) instead.
 In NIH applications and progress reports, be sure to add the PMCID to articles on your biosketch (and those of your collaborators) that fall under the policy.

 If you have questions about the applicability of NIH Public Access Policy to a particular situation, or about any of the information presented on this page, please contact: